-The governance framework primarily includes systems and processes by which the Authority directs and controls its activities and engages with the community.
-Further it enables the Authority to monitor the achievement of its strategic objectives and to consider whether those objectives have led to the delivery of appropriate, cost-effective services.
+The governance framework primarily includes systems and processes and culture and values by which the Authority directs and controls its activities and engages with the community.
+It enables the Authority to monitor the achievement of its strategic objectives and to consider whether those objectives have led to the delivery of appropriate, cost-effective services.